Small business tax preparation 101: what to bring to tax appointments

 3 – Expense information

-One of the best ways to reduce your taxes is finding every possible expense to reduce your tax obligation.
+One of the best ways to reduce your taxes is to find every possible expense to reduce your tax obligation.
 Tax pros can help to identify small business tax deductions you might have missed, but you can help them by being prepared with proper documents and receipts.

 4 – Sales totals and cost of goods sold